 Canmore was named in 1884 by Donald A. Smith, an employee of the Canadian Pacific Railway.
 The name originates from a town on the northwest shores of Scotland named in honor of King Malcolm III of Canmore.
 The anglicized version of the Gaelic Ceann Mór , Canmore has been variously translated as “big head” or, more likely, “great head” or “chief”.

-We love Canmore, the town has a lot to offer other than the wonderful outdoors.
+We love Canmore.
+The town has a lot to offer in addition to the wonderful outdoors.
 Here are some of our recommendations of things to do around Canmore and a few things around Banff for those relax or rain days.

 Breweries & Distilleries